Paternoster

 What does the paternoster have to do with intralogistics?
 Quite a lot, as proLogistik will explain in more detail.
 But first, let's take a look at the basics of the paternoster elevator before we explain the logistical components.

-Basics explained simply: Paternoster as a passenger elevator
+Basics explained simply: paternoster as a passenger elevator

 However, paternoster elevators were only put into operation in West Germany until 1974, and only around 200 paternosters still exist in Germany due to fire safety regulations and other rules.
 However, the principle is ideal for handling small parts, as we will explain in more detail in the next section.

 A circulating storage system in the form of a paternoster is particularly popular for small parts warehouses, as the advantages are obvious.
 On the one hand, space can be optimally utilized by building "upwards".
-Vertical shelves are designed so that various small parts can be stored here to save space.
-On the other hand, the warehouse clerk's search time is reduced to a minimum, and the goods-to-man principle has completely eliminated travel times.
+Vertical shelves are designed such that various small parts can be stored here to save space.
+On the other hand, the warehouse clerk's search time is reduced to a minimum, and the goods-to-person principle has completely eliminated travel times.

 Shelving systems such as the paternoster can be tailored to the specific needs of the company, for example specifically for card index boxes or as a tiered paternoster for dispatch handling.
 It would also be conceivable to design the rail guide horizontally (so-called silo paternoster) in order to fully utilize storage space as far as possible.

-Note: A paternoster warehouse is based on the goods-to-man principle and facilitates the picking of small parts, which are made accessible quickly and compactly via so-called removal openings.
+Note: A paternoster warehouse is based on the goods-to-person principle and facilitates the picking of small parts, which are made accessible quickly and compactly via so-called removal openings.
 It enables efficient, directly controllable storage, guarantees a high circulation speed and increases the storage area even where space is limited.

 Structure of a paternoster warehouse